 Khalisah shares with B-Side how she draws inspiration from nature and spirituality and transforms them into elements of her art practice.

 How would you describe your approach to art?

-I'm pretty eclectic and many things feed into my pieces.
-I have a process which involves a lot of reading / research from sci-fi to mythology, poetry and other literary pieces.
-An interesting phrase, or an idea will usually jump out at me and I'll explore it.
+I’m pretty eclectic and many things feed into my pieces.
+I have a process, which involves a lot of reading and research, from sci-fi to mythology, poetry and other literary pieces.
+An interesting phrase, or an idea, will usually jump out at me and I’ll explore it.

-Right now in terms of subject matter, my interest lies with environmental issues, and exploring figure - figure is something I've re-discovered because I was producing more abstract works previously.
-What I try to achieve through my pieces are very much a reflection of my process, interests and influences - moody, ornate, organic with some trippy notes.
+Right now, in terms of subject matter, my interest lies with environmental issues, and exploring figure — figure is something I’ve rediscovered because I was previously producing more abstract works.
+What I try to achieve through my pieces is very much a reflection of my process, interests and influences: moody, ornate and organic with some trippy notes.

 I like to create images that are evocative and speak of discovery and transformation.

 What do you think shaped your approach over the years?

 University was a big change for me, as that was when I started creating line-driven abstract work.
 But returning to Asia from London also changed how I approached art and what I was interested in.
 My work as a gallery assistant and graphic designer, and founding Kaleidoscope Studio also fed into my creative life.
 Right now, I am looking to explore curating more seriously.

 While you also do figurative work, it seems like symmetrical kaleidoscopic patterns show up as a recurring motif quite a bit.
 Why are you drawn to creating such patterns?

 My kaleidoscopic patterns started in university, where I explored spirituality and Islamic art.
 I was fascinated by the idea of a universal language and in creating meditative and mesmerising pieces.
 My first short series about this were large digital prints of dense organic patterns that I named Portals.
 It was meant to be contemplative, and also partly a Rorschach test.
 It was interesting to hear what people could see in my abstract creations; anything from animals to people!